 Want to know more about unpaid time off?
 Here’s your handy employer’s guide to unpaid time off: tips, facts, and legal obligations.

-Unpaid time off can be a confusing minefield.
+Unpaid time off can be tough to manage.
 It includes any absence from work not covered by existing employee benefits such as sick leave, paid vacations, and paid time off.

-Although there is no legal obligation to agree to unpaid leave, many companies offer a leave of absence in the event of exceptional circumstances such as moving house or attending a funeral.
+Although outside of FMLA, there is not necessarily any legal obligation to agree to unpaid leave, many companies offer a leave of absence in the event of exceptional circumstances such as moving house or attending a funeral.

 In this post, we will discuss what an unpaid leave of absence is, and how offering it to employees could benefit your company.